Search M

 sthilds@durhamlearning.net

-If you receive a ‘Golden Ticket’ for a 2 year old place or think your child may be eligible, please inform the school office.
+If you have been notified that you're eligible for a free 2 year old 'Play and Learn' place or think your child may be eligible, please inform the school office.

 To find out more information or to check your eligability, follow the link below.